Sabah Koj

-Sabah Koj is an Australian fashion model of South Sudanese heritage.
+Sabah Koj (born circa 1998) is a South Sudanese-Australian fashion model.
 Koj was the first African model to open a fashion show in Australia.

 Early life

 As Sudanese refugees, her family emigrated to Egypt when she was 4 years old.
-They eventually settled in Melbourne, Australia in 2005.
+They eventually settled in Melbourne, Australia, in 2005.
 She speaks Arabic, English, and Dinka.

 Career

 She has modeled for Armani, Jacquemus, Burberry, Roland Mouret, Alexa Chung, Kate Spade, Emilio Pucci, Christian Siriano, Oscar de la Renta, Mugler, John Galliano, Balmain, Marc Jacobs, Roksanda Ilinčić, and Marni among others.

 Koj had her debut appearance in the Victoria's Secret Fashion Show in 2018.
-In addition to Victoria’s Secret she has expressed Gucci and Prada as her modelling goals.
+In addition to Victoria's Secret she has expressed Gucci and Prada as her modelling goals.

-Models.com selected her as a ″Top Newcomer” in 2018.
+Models.com selected her as a "Top Newcomer" in 2018.